Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 She then moved on to work as a consultant at Bain where she rose to become a senior vice president.
 In 1989, she accepted a job at The Walt Disney Company to serve as the firm’s vice president of strategic planning.

-Her major career breakthrough came a few months later when she joined a three-year-old startup called eBay as its newest CEO.
+Her big career breakthrough came a few months later when she joined a three-year-old startup called eBay as its newest CEO.
 At the time, eBay had around 30 employees and was generating annual revenues of about $4 million.

 Under her leadership, eBay grew to become one of the largest online marketplaces the world had ever seen.
 Her tenure included an IPO in 1998 as well as the acquisition of companies like PayPal or Skype.